 - 1. Go to WiFi and Switch Controller > FortiAP Profiles and select Create New. - 2.
 Enter a Name for the FortiAP Profile. - 3.
 In Platform, select the FortiWiFi or FortiAP model to which this profile applies. - 4.
-Select the Country/Region for the FortiAP Profile. - 5.
-If split tunneling is used, in Split Tunneling Subnets, enter a comma-separated list all of the destination IP address ranges that should not be routed through the FortiGate WiFi controller. - 6.
-In Client Load Balancing, select a handoff type as needed (see Wireless client load balancing for high-density deployments on page 67). - 7.
+In Indoor/Outdoor, select where the FortiAP is being installed.
+You can override the default designation of the FortiAP to change the available channels based on your region. - 5.
+Select the Country/Region for the FortiAP Profile. - 6.
+If split tunneling is used, in Split Tunneling Subnets, enter a comma-separated list all of the destination IP address ranges that should not be routed through the FortiGate WiFi controller. - 7.
+In Client Load Balancing, select a handoff type as needed (see Wireless client load balancing for high-density deployments on page 67). - 8.
 For each radio, enter:

 Mode Select the type of mode: Disabled - the radio is disabled.
 Access Point - the platform is an access point.
 Dedicated Monitor - the platform is a dedicated monitor.
 See Wireless network monitoring on page 125.
 WIDS Profile Optionally, select a Wireless Intrusion Detection (WIDS) profile.
 See Wireless network protection on page 117.
 Radio Resource Provision Select to enable the distributed radio resource provisioning (DARRP) feature.
 This feature measures utilization and interference on the available channels and selects the clearest channel at each access point.
 The measurement can be repeated periodically to respond to changing conditions.
 Band Select the wireless protocols that you want to support.
 The available choices depend on the radio's capabilities.
 Where multiple protocols are supported, the letter suffixes are combined: "802.11g/b" means 802.11g and 802.11b.
 Note that on two-radio units such as the FortiAP-221C it is not possible to put both radios on the same band.
 Channel Width Select channel width for 802.11ac or 802.11n on 5 GHz.
 Short Guard Interval Select to enable the short guard interval for 802.11ac or 802.11n on 5 GHz.
 Channels Select the channel or channels to include.
 The available channels depend on which IEEE wireless protocol you selected in Band .
 By default, all available channels are enabled.

 TX Power Control Enable automatic or manual adjustment of transmit power.
 Auto - the TX Power is set by default to a range of 10-17 dBm.
 Set the range between 1 and 20 for both the lower and upper limits.
 Manual - the TX Power is set by default to 100% of the maximum power permitted in your region.
 To change the level, drag the slider.
 TX Power Specify either the minimum and maximum TX power levels in dBm or as a percentage.
 SSIDs Select a traffic mode for SSIDs.
 Tunnel - available tunnel-mode SSIDs are automatically assigned to this radio.
 Bridge - available bridge-mode SSIDs are automatically assigned to this radio.
 This option is not available for FortiWiFi local radio platforms.
 Manual - manually select which available SSIDs and SSID groups to assign to this radio.
 Monitor channel utilization Select to enable monitoring channel utilization.